Everything You Need to Know about Architectural 3D Rendering

 An End-to-End Guide to Understanding the Nuances of 3D Architectural Visualization

-3D rendering is a term that’s used a lot in architectural and real estate circles, and if you’re wondering what it is all about, you’re at the right place!
+Architectural 3D Rendering is a term that’s used a lot in architectural and real estate circles, and if you’re wondering what it is all about, you’re at the right place!
 This guide will help to demystify the jargon associated with 3D visualization and imagery.
 You will get some real information on what exactly this term encompasses, and how it can be used to advantage in 2020.

 This article shall cover the following areas:

 - What is needed to create a 3D Rendering of any object

 - Types of Renderings for Real Estate Marketing

 - Prevalent pricing structures in 3D Rendering domain